samuelburbulla/dune-mmesh/paper.md

 A CGAL triangulation is a set of simplicial cells and vertices.
 Each cell gives access to its $d+1$ incident vertices and its $d+1$ adjacent cells.
-The $d+1$ vertices are indexed with $0, 1, \dots, d$ in positive orientation being defined by the orientation of the underlying Euclidian space $\mathbb{R}^d$.
-The neighbors of a cell are also indexed with $0, 1, \dots, d$ in such a way that the neighbor is opposite to the vertex with the same index.
-Facets are not explicitly represented: a facet is given by the pair of a cell $c$ and an index $i$.
-Here, the facet $i$ of cell $c$ is the facet of $c$ that is opposite to the vertex with index $i$.
-Remark that a facet has two implicit representations.
+Facets are not explicitly represented: a facet is given by the pair of a cell $c$ and an index $i$ and has two implicit representations.
 For $d=3$, edges are represented by triples of a cell $c$ and two indices $i$ and $j$ that indicate the two vertices of the edge.

 ![CGAL representation of cells and differing Dune numbering in brackets.\label{fig:wrapper}](img/wrapper.png)

-In order to match the Dune grid interface follow the reference element numbering, cf. Figure \ref{fig:wrapper}.
+In order to match the Dune grid interface we follow the reference element numbering, cf. Figure \ref{fig:wrapper}.
 Fortunately, the vertex numbering of cells can be retained, buy each facet $i$ of the CGAL representation corresponds to the codim-1 subentity $d-i$ in the Dune reference element.
 For the representation of Dune intersections we can directly use CGAL's cell-index representation of facets which is already equipped with an orientation.
 Various iterators of CGAL triangulations can directly be used to construct the Dune grid range generators.
 Additional (non-standard Dune) iterators have been added, e.g. iterating over the incident elements of a vertex.

 # Interface Grid